 A wonderful story about a snail named Sammy who lives around the world with his parents.

-Unsettled TCK: A travel blog written by a Third Culture Kid.
-It also offers youth travel advice and photography tips, among other interesting things.
+Unsettled TCK: A travel blog written by a Third Culture Kid that offers youth travel advice and photography tips, among other interesting articles.

-Drie Culturen: Dutch for 3 cultures - Culture 1) citizenship; Culture 2) the countries you’ve lived in; Culture 3) all about community, others with the same experience growing up internationally.
-This blog is for third culture kids.
+Drie Culturen: Dutch for 3 cultures - Culture 1) citizenship; Culture 2) the countries you’ve lived in; Culture 3) all about community, others with the same experience growing up internationally—a blog for kids growing up in other cultures, third culture kids, expat kids, refugee kids and immigrant kids.

 Radio National interview, with Ruth Van Reken and 2 TCKs (18 minutes)

-About Third Culture Kids, some of whom are quite famous…..
+Interview about Third Culture Kids, some of whom are quite famous.